Investigamer/Proxyshop/README.md

 # Proxyshop
-Photoshop automation app to generate high-quality Magic the Gathering card renders, original concept [developed by Chilli-Axe](https://github.com/chilli-axe/mtg-photoshop-automation), rewritten in Python for extended functionality.
+Proxyshop is a Photoshop automation app to generate high-quality Magic the Gathering card renders, original concept [developed by Chilli-Axe](https://github.com/chilli-axe/mtg-photoshop-automation), rewritten in Python for extended functionality.
 If you need help with this app, join our discord: https://discord.gg/magicproxies

 <p align="center">